vegaprotocol/networks/disaster-recovery.md

 ### Scenario 2.2: If the impact of the incorrect configuration CAN be managed/mitigated with the network running and the parameter CAN be changed via governance
 **NOTE:** This action will only work if the parameter/config is able to be changed via a governance proposal AND time is not critical in the parameter being updated.
 If this is time critical it's recommended to jump to go to Scenario 2.4.

-1. Create a network parameter governance proposal `vega wallet command --name="testing-mainnet" --pubkey="<my-public-key>" '{<insert json payload of proposal>}'`
+1. Create a network parameter governance proposal
+One validator to run the command to create proposal >> `vega wallet command --name="testing-mainnet" --pubkey="<my-public-key>" '{<insert json payload of proposal>}'`

-2. Coordinate between validators to vote and enact this change. `vega wallet command --name="testing-mainnet" --pubkey="<my-public-key>" '{"proposalSubmission": {"reference": "some-ref", "terms": {"closingTimestamp": "1234567890", "enactmentTimestamp": "1234567891", "validationTimestamp": "1234567892", "updateNetworkParameter": { "changes": { "key": "<network-parameter>", "value": "<new-value>" } } } } }'`
+2. Coordinate between validators to vote and enact this change.
+All validators run command to vote on proposal >> `vega wallet command --name="testing-mainnet" --pubkey="<my-public-key>" '{"proposalSubmission": {"reference": "some-ref", "terms": {"closingTimestamp": "1234567890", "enactmentTimestamp": "1234567891", "validationTimestamp": "1234567892", "updateNetworkParameter": { "changes": { "key": "<network-parameter>", "value": "<new-value>" } } } } }'`

 ### Scenario 2.3: If the incorrect configuration CANNOT be changed via a governance proposal and the parameter is NOT part of the checkpoint data